cablehead/stacks/README.md

 ### Next

+- add bar at bottom that has usage info

 - look and feel
 - night mode
     - add ability to switch
     - auto-detect system setting / change
     - method to visualize colors
     - and try variations
-- more space

 - rounded corners
 - spotlight / good behavior
 - customize key press

-- Enter copies
+- reset selection to 0 when focus is lost

 - / opens fuzzy search input